google/ExoPlayer/hello-world.md

 which the player must be accessed can be queried using `Player.getApplicationLooper`.

-If you see "Player is accessed on the wrong thread" warnings, some code in your app is accessing a `SimpleExoPlayer` instance on the wrong thread (the logged stack trace shows you where!).
-This is not safe and may result in unexpected or obscure errors.
+If you see `IllegalStateException` being thrown with the message "Player is accessed on the wrong thread", then some code in your app is accessing a `SimpleExoPlayer` instance on the wrong thread (the exception's stack trace shows you where).
+You can temporarily opt out from these exceptions being thrown by calling `SimpleExoPlayer.setThrowsWhenUsingWrongThread(false)`, in which case the issue will be logged as a warning instead.
+Using this opt out is not safe and may result in unexpected or obscure errors.
+It will be removed in ExoPlayer 2.14.
 {:.info}

 For more information about ExoPlayer's treading model, see the